thereseohanlon/java-training-revenue/README.md

   - **Git** is used to store our code.
 When we make a change, we want to commit it to Git so that it is saved somewhere safe.
 Others can then pull down our code and run or modify it. **Throughout the course, we will be committing our code to our own repository**.
 To do this, we will create a GitHub account and pull down our skeleton project.
   - **Intellij** is the IDE we will be using to write and run our code.
 It's easy to use and contains everything we need to create and deploy Java applications.
   - **Java** is the language we use to write our code.
 It is based around the idea of Objects.
 In our case, a patient that could potentially have a malignant cancer could be a patient object, with a name, date of birth and gender.
+  - **Postman** is a tool we can use to test our API.
+It allows us to easily send an recieve data.

 ### Pluralsight